 In the months following my son’s first year of sobriety and graduation from New Life House, what resounds most clearly for me is the peace I feel in seeing my son become the person he was meant to be.
-Coupled with the deep joy, gratitude, love and respect my son, daughter and I have shared in our healing as a family.
+Along with the deep joy, our truth with love, gratitude, and respect my son, daughter, and I have shared in our healing as a family.

 My son literally crash-landed on the slippery slope that propelled his downhill slide into addiction; when at age 15 a sudden seizure caused him to fall 30-feet from a ski-lift.
 He suffered catastrophic injuries and was airlifted to a Trauma 1 Hospital where he spent 3-weeks in the ICU on a morphine pump.
 The trauma team, for whom I am forever grateful for keeping my son alive, released him with a 30-day supply of opioids stressing the importance of “keeping ahead of the pain.”
 Sans caution, education or resource regarding the high likelihood of future addiction.

 His spinning out was not obvious.
 It came in waves over many years, with long periods of impressive success, followed inevitably by self-sabotage.
 The shadow emerged predictably in arrogance, blame, a lot of “I’m gonna,” and excuses accompanying denial amidst the impending collapse of dreams, as he held on despite the obvious loss of control.
 He plummeted aimlessly with deception and empty promises (lying to himself as much as anyone else), escalating carelessness, avoidance, numbing, isolation . . . and then darkness.